avcwisesa/foreign_currency/README.md

 | `to` | string | yes |
 | `user` | string | yes |

-## Assumptions Used in Development
+## Cases Assumed in Development
 - all required input is always given
-- frontend always give 00:00:00.000Z for time part
 - dialy exchange rate can only be deleted directly from database
+- User tracked exchange rate will return "insufficient data" if it has any missing data within the last week
 - Historical exchange rate will return up to last 7 entries of exchange rate (can be less, or have a gap day)
 - Historical exchange rate average and variance computed in front-end service